 Cassie Eckford is a registered physiotherapist with the College of Physiotherapists of Ontario (CPO), with a longstanding interest in working with people of all ages with orthopedic, sport, and neurological injuries.
-Her sports areas of interest include baseball, hockey, and skating.
+Her sports areas of interest include baseball, softball, ringette, and hockey.

 Meet Cassie Eckford

 Cassie enjoys focusing her practice on the assessment and treatment of orthopaedic injuries with a specific focus on sports-related injuries.
 Cassie brings her passion for individual biomechanical assessment, functional testing and treatment techniques that include manual therapy and active movement re-training to help her patients achieve their best recovery.

 She enjoys working with and pursuing continuing education courses for a variety of treatment techniques including Functional Dry Needling (FDN), manual therapy, functional movement assessment, and soft tissue treatment.